-Average rental prices in E 60th St / 1st Ave are currently $1,944, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 99.0% of the neighborhoods in New York.
+The average rental price in E 60th St / 1st Ave is currently $5,328, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 98.6% of the neighborhoods in New York.

 E 60th St / 1st Ave is a densely urban neighborhood (based on population density) located in New York, New York.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-E 60th St / 1st Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+E 60th St / 1st Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the E 60th St / 1st Ave neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 96,289 people per square mile, it is more densely populated than 99.7% of America's neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The E 60th St / 1st Ave neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+E 60th St / 1st Ave is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, E 60th St / 1st Ave is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the E 60th St / 1st Ave neighborhood has more Austrian and Brazilian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the E 60th St / 1st Ave neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Austrian ancestry and 1.8% have Brazilian ancestry.
+In fact, 8.0% of this neighborhood's residents have Russian ancestry and 3.4% have Eastern European ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.